How to enable native client applications to interact with proxy applications

 // Acquire Access Token from AAD for Proxy Application AuthenticationContext authContext = new AuthenticationContext("https://login.microsoftonline.com/<Tenant ID>"); AuthenticationResult result = await authContext.AcquireTokenAsync("< External Url of Proxy App >", "<App ID of the Native app>", new Uri("<Redirect Uri of the Native App>"), PromptBehavior.Never); //Use the Access Token to access the Proxy Application HttpClient httpClient = new HttpClient(); httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", result.AccessToken); HttpResponseMessage response = await httpClient.GetAsync("< Proxy App API Url >");

-Once the ADAL is edited with these parameters, your users should be able to authenticate to native client apps even when they're outside of the corporate network.
+After you edit the ADAL with these parameters, your users can authenticate to native client applications even when they're outside of the corporate network.

-For more information about the native application flow, see Native application to web API
+For more information about the native application flow, see Native apps in Azure Active Directory.

-Learn about setting up Single sign-on for Application Proxy
+Learn about setting up Single sign-on to applications in Azure Active Directory.